Boxing Day is often slower, quieter, and filled with food. Plates of leftovers, half-opened boxes of chocolates, and the question of what to eat next.

 Another word you have probably seen everywhere over the past few weeks is:

-A garland, whether it is still on your tree or waiting to be packed away.
+A garland/tinsel, whether it is still on your tree or waiting to be packed away.

 Once again, the French pronunciation letter U is protecting the G from becoming soft.